Birdfeathers/Project1--Healthcare_Devices/README.md

 # Project 1- Death Rates, Pharmaceutical Sales, and Pfizer Stock: A Correlation Analysis
 >
+### 1. Project Objectives:
+>
-### 1. This project aims to investigate potential correlations between death rates in the United States, Pfizer stock prices, and pharmaceutical sales.
+>>This project aims to investigate potential correlations between death rates in the United States, Pfizer stock prices, and pharmaceutical sales.
 By examining these variables, we hope to gain insights into the factors that influence the pharmaceutical industry and public health.
 >
-## Considerations:
+>> Considerations:
 >
->> Utilize reputable sources of data
+>> Utilize reputable sources of data:
 >>>Centers for Disease Control
+>
 >>>Kaggle
+>
 >>>Marketwatch
 >
 ### 2. Usage & Installation Instructions: